paulswithers/domino_todo/docs/pages/developing/to-do-form.md

     ~~~
     {: .code #code3}
     {% endraw %}

+    @Commands are used to perform actions, with the relevant action in square brackets.
+Other @Functions that are intended to return a value just begin with "@" symbol, like `@IsNewDoc.
+    {: .why #why4}
 1. On the next line add the button-mark-complete.png image resource and add a hotspot around it.
 This time Formula Language is not enough.
 Change the language from "Formula" to "LotusScript" and enter the following code:
     {% raw %}
     ~~~vb